 (2) Corrective work shall also be required for any 0.1 mile interval with an average MRI above 95.0 in/mi for Types A and B. For Type A, correct the deficient section to an MRI of 60 in/mi or less.
 For Type B, correct the deficient section to an MRI of 70 in/mi or less.
-For Type C, corrective work may be required by the Engineer for 0.1 mile intervals that have an average MRI above the threshold shown in Tables 401.03-4 and 5 as applicable.
+For Type C, corrective work may be required by the Engineer for 0.1 mile intervals that have an average MRI above the threshold shown in Tables 401.03-4 - Smoothness Pay Disincentives With MRI and 401.03-5 - Smoothness Disincentives for Percent Improvement as applicable.